31st December 2018

 Banfield and Edwards both battled really hard in their finals with Edwards leading the field for a large part of the final and securing a bronze medal in her first ever competition.
 Banfield did her usual tactic of catching three times as many waves as the other athletes and secured a bronze medal.

-Pegleg Bennet and Spike Kane were always on hand supporting and encouraging and although both felt they could have gone further through the competition, they battled hard.
-Kane with a recently recovered broken leg, later found out he had broken the other one in the Huntington competition.
+Pegleg Bennett and Spike Kane were always on hand, supporting and encouraging, and although both felt they could have gone further through the competition, they battled hard.
+Kane, recently recovered from a broken leg, later found out he had broken the other one in the Huntington competition.
 Both still contributed valuable points.
 If the podium eluded them they made up for it with gold-medal banter.

 Fully represented in and out of the water